Illinois Lotto

 Each Lotto play receives an automatic entry into the Lotto Million 1 and Lotto Million 2 drawings.
 Match all 6 numbers to win the $1 million top prize in either of the two separate additional draws.

-Winning Tier | Prize | Odds |
+Winning Tier Prize Odds

-Match 6 | $1 million | 1 in 15,890,700 |
+Match 6 $1 million 1 in 15,890,700

-Illinois Lotto Draw Details
+Biggest Illinois Lotto Jackpot

 Illinois Lottery History

-The Illinois Lottery was first established in July 1974 when US lotteries were restricted to the north-east and mid-west areas.
 The first state draw game was held in August 1974 and the jackpot reached $1 million for the first time in October of that year.

-In February 1983 the Illinois Lottery was officially formed with a six from 40 matrix to be drawn every Saturday night.
 In May 1984, the game changed to a six from 44 matrix in order to generate bigger jackpots.
 In September 1984 these changes achieved their aim when the largest lottery jackpot to date in American history was won, the sum of $40 million.

-Wednesday draws were added to the game for a brief period between January 1986 and April 1987 and the matrix was changed to six from 54 in May 1988.
-The Wednesday draw was reintroduced in August 1990, and in January 1998 the matrix was scaled down to six from 48.
+Wednesday draws were added to the game for a brief period between January 1986 and April 1987

 The matrix changed once again in April 1999 to become a six from 52 game.